sspanak/dimmusaurus/README.md

 There are `$ make db-backup` and `$ make db-import` commands, for exporting and importing the data.
 They generate and read a `.tar` containing `.csv`, respectively.
 Each `.csv` inside the tarball corresponds to a database table and is compatible with sqlite3.
 See more about the make commands [below](#available-make-commands).

-**A note on importing backups:** have in mind that exporting appends the current date and time to the filename, however, the import script will _NOT_ accept a file with such name. `db-import` expects and reads _ONLY_ a `ds.db.tar` file in `db/` directory.

 **Warning:** `db-import` will truncate each table before importing the corresponding `.csv` data!
 Tables not matching a `.csv` file, however, will not be affected.

+**A note on importing backups with the make command:** have in mind that exporting appends the current date and time to the filename, however, `make db-import` expects and reads _ONLY_ a `ds.db.tar` file from `db/` directory.
+If you require flexibility, use the `db-import.sh` script directly.

 ### Running
 This section is for running the site locally.